using ControlSystems

 \boxed {\omega_\mathrm{B}<0.5z.}

-Limitation of the achievable bandwidth due to poles in the right half-plane
+Limitation on the achievable bandwidth due to unstable poles

 Limitations due to time delay